 Reiki and the Harbor Seal

 My dog, Puma, and I were out for a Sunday stroll along Alki Beach in West Seattle when I noticed that the area around the steps leading down to the beach and Puget Sound had been cordoned off by yellow tape.
 Getting closer I saw why—a seal was taking a nap.
-Nearby, a member of Seal Sitters kept watch, keeping curious people and dogs from frightening him, and answering questions from passersby.
+Nearby, a member of Seal Sitters kept watch, keeping curious people and dogs from frightening him and answering questions from passersby.

 Walking back with camera in hand and faithful Puma reveling in a longer walk, I felt an inner prompt to send Reiki to the situation.
 I was unsure what it might be needed for, but complied.
-The beauty of Reiki is that you don’t have to know how it will be used, you can simply let the energy flow for the highest good.
-Perhaps the seal needed energetic support for physical or emotional challenges, maybe the Reiki was needed to help raise public awareness about marine wildlife, or perhaps it was something else entirely.
+The beauty of Reiki is that you don’t have to know how it will be used; you can simply let the energy flow for the highest good.
+Perhaps the seal needed energetic support for physical or emotional challenges, maybe the Reiki was required to help raise public awareness about marine wildlife, or possibly it was something else entirely.
 I let go of attachment to the outcome, trusting that the Reiki would be allocated and received as needed.

 Still sending Reiki, I conferred with Janette on how to get the best shot without disturbing the seal.
 Leaving Puma on stay, and with her permission, I slipped inside the buffer zone.
-She’d said that the sound of the camara shutter would cause the seal to raise his head and look at me, which should offer me the perfect opportunity to get a nice photo of his face markings.
-Two clicks and the seal simply slumbered on.
-Somehow I had to get him to raise his head, for at this point all I could see were his whiskers poking up above the steps.
+She’d said that the sound of the camera shutter would cause the seal to raise his head and look at me, which should offer me the perfect opportunity to get a nice photo of his face markings.
+Two clicks, and the seal simply slumbered on.
+Somehow I had to get him to raise his head, for at this point, all I could see were his whiskers poking up above the steps.

 >>>>>>>>>>